JaneaSystems/nodejs-mobile-samples/cordova-angularjs/README.md

  $ npm run setup-cordova
 ```

+If you get a `Plugin doesn't support this project's cordova-ios version. cordova-ios: X.X.X, failed version requirement: <4.5.0` warning for `cordova-plugin-console`, the plugin will be skipped but the sample will still work, as the plugin was integrated in `cordova-ios` versions `>=4.5.0`.

 The output app is in the `./cordova/ExampleCordovaAngular` folder.

 Next, run a build to copy the NodeJs and AngularJs files to the `cordova/www` folder: